Trump vows to block Japanese steelmaker from buying US Steel, pledges tax incentives and tariffs

 “As President," he continued, "I will block this deal from happening.
 Buyer Beware!!!”

 President Joe Biden, like Trump, also opposes Nippon Steel's purchase of Pittsburgh-based U.S. Steel.
 Biden’s White House in September said that it had yet to see a report from the secretive Committee on Foreign Investment in the United States, which was reviewing the transaction for national security concerns.
-The committee can recommend that the president block a transaction, and federal law gives the president that power.
+The committee, which is chaired by the treasury secretary and includes other Cabinet members, can recommend that the president block a transaction, and federal law gives the president that power.

+Ahead of the November election, the proposed merger carried political importance in Pennsylvania, a critical swing state that Trump eventually won.
+Biden publicly sided with the United Steelworkers, the labor union, in seeking to reject the deal.

+When he announced his opposition in a March statement, Biden said: “U.S. Steel has been an iconic American steel company for more than a century, and it is vital for it to remain an American steel company that is domestically owned and operated.”

 "This transaction should be approved on its merits.
 The benefits are overwhelmingly clear.
 Our communities, customers, investors, and employees strongly support this transaction, and we will continue to advocate for them and adherence to the rule of law," U.S. Steel said.